apache/apisix-website/blog/en/blog/2023/11/08/bi-weekly-report.md

 We have recently addressed and enhanced various features, and here is a summary of the updates:

-1. Support variable export for the `Zipkin` plugin
+1. Support variable export for the `zipkin` plugin

 2. Support apisix-runtime